 Academic Residency Requirement

 Students must complete a minimum of 30 units at Golden Gate University for the Bachelor of Arts and Bachelor of Sciences degrees and a minimum of 15 units for the Associate of Arts degree.
 These units may be drawn from any part of the degree requirements, except in cases where specific degree programs require that specific courses are to be taken at Golden Gate University.
-The unit minimum can be taken anytime within the degree program.
+The unit minimum can be completed anytime within the degree program.
 Students pursuing undergraduate certificates typically complete all courses required for the certificate at Golden Gate University.
 Exceptions to these requirements will be made only on petition to and approval by the dean of the School of Undergraduate Studies.

 Minimum Grade Point Average